 View past exhibits here

 TSLAC regularly exhibits treasures from its collections in the lobby of the Lorenzo de Zavala State Archives and Library Building.
-We encourage you to visit to see these pieces of history with your own eyes.
+We encourage you to visit to see these pieces of history for yourself.
 Of course we understand that not everyone is able to stop by 1201 Brazos Street in Austin, so we’ve digitized most of what we display for you to view here online.
 Please feel free to browse our current and previous exhibits linked to from this page.